Day Campus Program Scholarships

 Prevost Family Annual Scholarship- This annual scholarship was established by Jim Prevost, Class of 1979, in honor of his wife and Limestone alumna, Mary Ann Stroud Prevost and their children.
 An annual scholarship award will be offered per year to a qualifying freshman, sophomore, junior or senior class student majoring in Studio Art.
 The student must have financial need, a 3.0 GPA (if upperclassman), or have scored a 24 on the ACT or 1100 on the SAT.

-The James White Rector and Emmie Evans Rector Scholarship - This scholarship fund was initiated in December 1994 by Emmie Evans Rector, Professor Emerita of Physical Education and Education at Limestone College.
+The James White Rector and Emmie Evans Rector Scholarship - This scholarship fund was initiated in December 1994 by Emmie Evans Rector, Professor Emerita of Physical Education and Education at Limestone University.
 The scholarship will be awarded to an upperclassman majoring in physical education, with a grade point average of 3.5 or above.

 The Iva and Perry Reece Endowed Scholarship - Established in 2005 by Sherman L. Reece in honor of his parents, Iva and Perry Reece, this fund provides scholarship assistance to a long term resident of Cherokee County, South Carolina and graduate of a Cherokee County, South Carolina high school.

 David & Nancy Rilling Endowed Scholarship- This endowed scholarship was established by David and Nancy Rilling.
 During their tenure as members of the Limestone College staff, Dave and Nancy Rilling developed lasting bonds with countless students, faculty, and staff.
 The recipient of this award must be a full-time traditional day student of any class rank with financial need as determined by the Financial Aid Office.
 This scholarship may be renewed if the student remains in good academic standing and continues to have financial difficulties.